Cellebyte/denog-evpn-to-the-host/README.md

 Destination could be something like `$HOME/git/containerlab-evpn-on-the-host`.

+Internet should work on your VM/Machine without a proxy.

 ## Windows
 not supported as I don't have a device to verify it.
 I think HyperV or VirtualBox could be used to setup an Ubuntu Server 22.04.03 VM as mentioned above.